medcl/infini-gateway/README.md

 # Download
 [https://github.com/medcl/infini-gateway/releases](https://github.com/medcl/infini-gateway/releases)

-It is under heavy developemnt, API/configuration are not suggested to be stalbe.
+Note: It is currently under heavy developemnt, API or configuration are not suggested to be stable.

 Please download the latest version, your testing and feedback are appreciated.

+Have fun!